Danielle9897/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 {PANEL: Concept of the session}

 The session (`ISession` / `IAsyncDocumentSession`) is based on the [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html) and [Identity Map](https://martinfowler.com/eaaCatalog/identityMap.html) patterns.
-It's a primary interface that your application will interacts with.
+It's a primary interface that your application will interact with.

 The session is container that allows you to load, create or update entities and it keeps track of changes.
-It means that upon a completion of a [business transaction](https://martinfowler.com/eaaCatalog/unitOfWork.html) it allows to aggregate the modifications and send them back to a database.
+It means that upon a completion of a [business transaction](https://martinfowler.com/eaaCatalog/unitOfWork.html) it aggregates the modifications and sends them back to a database.

-Note that a business transaction typically spans multiple requests such as load of documents or execution of queries but the modifications made within the session will be batched and sent together in a single (HTTP) request to a database.
+Note that a business transaction typically spans multiple requests such as loading of documents or execution of queries but the modifications made within the session will be batched and sent together in a single (HTTP) request to a database.

 The session is a pure client side object.
 Openning of the session does not create any connection to a database.
 Session state isn't reflected on the database side during its duration.
 The changes are sent to a database only on an explicit user's request (see more about [saving changes](../../client-api/session/saving-changes)).

 {INFO: }

-RavenDB Client is a native way to interact with a RavenDB database.
+RavenDB Client API is a native way to interact with a RavenDB database.
 It _is not_ an Object–relational mapping (ORM) tool.
 Although if you're familiar with NHibernate of Entity Framework ORMs you'll recognize that the session is equivalent of NHibernate's session and Entity Framework's DataContext which implement UoW pattern as well.

 {INFO/}